MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-peekmessagew.md

 Note that <b>PeekMessage</b> always retrieves <a href="/windows/desktop/winmsg/wm-quit">WM_QUIT</a> messages, no matter which values you specify for <i>wMsgFilterMin</i> and <i>wMsgFilterMax</i>.

-During this call, the system delivers pending,  nonqueued messages, that is, messages sent to windows owned by the calling thread using the <a href="/windows/desktop/api/winuser/nf-winuser-sendmessage">SendMessage</a>, <a href="/windows/desktop/api/winuser/nf-winuser-sendmessagecallbacka">SendMessageCallback</a>, <a href="/windows/desktop/api/winuser/nf-winuser-sendmessagetimeouta">SendMessageTimeout</a>, or <a href="/windows/desktop/api/winuser/nf-winuser-sendnotifymessagea">SendNotifyMessage</a> function.
+During this call, the system dispatches (<a href="windows/desktop/api/winuser/nf-winuser-dispatchmessage">DispatchMessage</a>) pending,  nonqueued messages, that is, messages sent to windows owned by the calling thread using the <a href="/windows/desktop/api/winuser/nf-winuser-sendmessage">SendMessage</a>, <a href="/windows/desktop/api/winuser/nf-winuser-sendmessagecallbacka">SendMessageCallback</a>, <a href="/windows/desktop/api/winuser/nf-winuser-sendmessagetimeouta">SendMessageTimeout</a>, or <a href="/windows/desktop/api/winuser/nf-winuser-sendnotifymessagea">SendNotifyMessage</a> function.
 Then the first queued message that matches the specified filter is retrieved.
 The system may also process internal events.
 If no filter is specified, messages are processed in the following order:

 <ul>
 <li>Sent messages </li>